How Auctions Work

 What is an auction and why do they exist?

 There are many reasons why items are auctioned.
 It might be an entire household from an estate where the owners need to sell the items quickly in order to prepare the home for sale.
 It might be a business where the owner is retiring and needs to close out by a set date.
 In many cases, an auction is the most suitable format because it offers a means to quickly sell a lot of goods over a short period of time.
+This also relates to wonderful bargains for buyers or bidders as substantial profits can be realized by buying from Auctions and reselling items.

 The Auction Process

-All auctions have a preview period, which may occur the day before the auction and/or in the hours leading up to the start of the auction.
+All auctions have a preview period, which may occur the day before the auction and or in the hours leading up to the start of the auction.
 This gives everyone a chance to look around at what’s for sale, check an item’s condition and make notes on what to bid on.
 The preview times will appear in our auction schedule.
 While you are at the preview, you can reserve a seat and register for the auction in advance if you wish.